-Crimson DM Lily is concerned with: Capitalism and consequences of its powers; the fashion industry and its psychological impact; clothing and its relationship with the body; the dialectical tensions found in tailoring and how one can treat fabric as an organism when adorning the body.
-Recently, she has been researching how heritage can contribute to identity and reflecting on how ancestry and birthplace contributes to selfhood: why one desires to showcase, or hide, the culture and geography of one’s belonging.
+Her broader research is concerned with: Capitalism and consequences of its powers; the fashion industry and its psychological impact; clothing and its relationship with the body; the dialectical tensions found in tailoring and how one can treat fabric as an organism when adorning the body.

 CV

-Born in Devon.
 Currently lives and works in London.
-1998

 Art Foundation Exeter School of Art.
 Distinction.
 2018